Skip to main content

 Realtime is the default way to run UDFs—no configuration needed.
 Every UDF runs in realtime mode unless you explicitly request a batch instance.

 This guide covers best practices for calling UDFs from other UDFs and building pipelines.
-For the full fused.run() reference, see Run UDFs in python.
+For the full API reference, see the Udf class.

 Limits